MA 106. College Algebra Corequisite.0 Credits.

 UC: Breadth Elective

 MA 176.
-Baseball and Statistics (SPS 176).3 Credits.
+Baseball and Statistics.3 Credits.

 This course covers Sabermetrics: the use of standard statistical topics to analyze data derived from baseball records.
 The book, "Moneyball," is read to understand how Billy Beane used statistics to bring success to the Oakland Athletics.
 The standard statistical topics covered include exploratory data analysis, elementary probability, discrete probability distributions, normal probability distributions, sampling distributions, regression and correlation.
 Learning to use Excel to do statistical analysis is an integral part of the course.
 Students must possess a basic knowledge of baseball.
 Students cannot receive credit for MA 170 and MA 176.
+Math placement level 2 required for course registration.

 Offered: Every year, Fall and Spring